 Class actions in Australia are ‘opt out’, which means the Court assumes you want to be part of the class action unless you fill out an ‘opt out’ notice telling the Court that you do not wish to participate.
-For now, unless you choose to opt out, you will remain a member of the class.
-In the event of a successful judgment or settlement, you will be sent a Court-approved opt out notice at the point in the class action that the Court decides.
+Generally, the opt out notice must first be approved by the Court before it is sent to Group Members. .
+If you are a group member, you will be sent a Court-approved opt out notice at the point in the class action that the Court decides.

 There are no out of pocket costs paid by you as a result of your participation or registration in the claim.
 This class action is being run on a No Win No Fee* basis.
 Slater and Gordon will pay all of the up-front costs of running the case and our fees and the disbursements will be paid at the end of the class action out of the funds available as part of a judgment or settlement in the event of a successful outcome.
 If the case is unsuccessful, Slater and Gordon will not charge you anything or seek to recover the funds it has spent on the case from you.

 Generally, most class actions tend to take between one and three years to resolve, although each class action is different, and the time required for a claim depends on a variety of factors, such as the complexity of the issues involved, the amount of evidence to be considered, and the tactics adopted by the respondents in defending the claim.

 If you have any enquiries, please email IPOWealthFund@slatergordon.com.au and include your contact details

 Court Orders dated 26 February 2021 (PDF 153KB